cncf/tag-security/governance/roles.md

 * Ensures there are scribes.
 * Runs meeting check-in, including partner groups.
 * Leads the meeting through the agenda.

+Effective facilitation includes (but is not limited to) the following
+activities:
+* Setting the agenda for meetings.
+* Extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time.
+* Scheduling discussion of proposals that have been submitted.
+* Asking for new proposals to be made to address an identified need.
+* Partnering with Technical Leads to establish a roadmap and manage ongoing projects.

 Prerequisites: